 Keywords:

-Asymmetrical flow field-flow fractionation, void peak determination, size determination, calibration
+Asymmetrical flow field-flow fractionation, channel width determination, size determination, calibration

 1. Introduction

 AF4 (asymmetrical flow field-flow fractionation) is a chromatographic technique that can be used to separate samples due to their diffusion coefficient[1].
 It is a member of the FFF (field-flow fractionation) family invented by J. Calvin Giddings [2].
 Compared to more commonly applied separation methods like SEC and HPLC[3], FFF techniques are based on the interaction of the analyte with a physical field which separates the sample to a corresponding physical size[4].
 In principle, the method is applicable to a huge variety of samples, including small biomolecules[5,6], nanoparticles and polymers [3,4] up to big agglomerates like protein aggregates[7], virus-like particles [8] and drug carrier systems [9].
 Nowadays, AF4 is the most commonly used flow FFF method, where the separation channel is formed of a solid wall and a frit covered by a membrane.